kyledillard1/Windows-Server-Active-Directory-Lab-Virtualized-/README.md

-# Windows-Server-Active-Directory-Lab-Virtualized-
+# 🖥️ Windows-Server-Active-Directory Lab (Virtualized)
-Installed and configured Windows Server in a virtual environment, set up Active Directory, and performed basic user and group management tasks commonly handled by IT support staff.
+Installed and configured **Windows Server** in a virtual environment and implemented **Active Directory Domain Services**.
+Created and managed domain users and groups while performing common IT support tasks such as password resets and basic account administration.